Competition between frustration and spin dimensionality in the classical antiferromagnetic $n$-vector model with arbitrary $n$: Introduction

-A basic question for molecules including at least one type of odd-membered polygon is if the assembly of more than one frustrated unit further strengthens frustration, by increasing the ground-state energy per bond and making the lowest-energy spin configuration noncoplanar.
-For the icosidodecahedron, an Archimedean solid with vertex-sharing triangles, this is not true, as the ground-state energy is simply the sum of the energies of the individual triangles and the corresponding configuration is coplanar \cite{Axenovich01}.
-The same is true for the ground-state energies of two other Archimedean solids, the truncated tetrahedron and the truncated icosahedron, however the corresponding spin configurations are noncoplanar \cite{Coffey92-1,Coffey92}.
+A basic question for molecules including at least one type of odd-membered polygon is if the assembly of more than one frustrated units further strengthens frustration, by increasing the ground-state energy per bond and making the MDGS noncoplanar.
+For the icosidodecahedron, an Archimedean solid with vertex-sharing triangles \cite{Botar05,Garlea06,Todea07,Lago07,Fu10}, this is not true, as the ground-state energy is simply the sum of the energies of the individual triangles and the corresponding MDGS is coplanar \cite{Axenovich01}.
+The same is true for the ground-state energies of two other Archimedean solids \cite{Mueller99}, the truncated tetrahedron and the truncated icosahedron \cite{Kroto85,Smith98,Zhang07,Tamai04,Zeng01,Chen15}, however the corresponding MDGSs are noncoplanar \cite{Coffey92-1,Coffey92}.
 Their frustrated units are triangles and pentagons respectively, which are isolated from one another.
-On the other hand for the icosahedron, a Platonic solid with edge-sharing triangles \cite{Plato}, not only is the lowest-energy configuration three-dimensional, but also the corresponding energy per bond is higher than the one of an isolated triangle \cite{Schmidt03,Schroeder05,NPK15}.
+On the other hand for the icosahedron, a Platonic solid with edge-sharing triangles \cite{Plato,Vaknin14,Engelhardt14}, not only is the MDGS three-dimensional, but also the corresponding energy per bond is higher than the one of an isolated triangle \cite{Schmidt03,Schroeder05,NPK15}.
 A similar result holds for another Platonic solid, the dodecahedron, which is formed from edge-sharing pentagons \cite{NPK01}.